Maryland can’t stop Ron Harper Jr., falls to Rutgers after miserable second half

 “He got it going today,” said Maryland interim coach Danny Manning, who was teammates with Harper’s father in the NBA.
 “We couldn’t slow him down.”

-This Maryland season — which includes the abrupt departure of its coach eight games in, the arrest and suspension of an assistant, and a 1-5 start in conference play — has had few positive moments.
+This Maryland season — which includes the abrupt departure of coach Mark Turgeon eight games in, the arrest and suspension of an assistant and a 1-5 start in conference play — has had few positive moments.
 On Saturday, though, the Terps mustered a promising first half.
-Ayala played well early following his career-high 26 points at Northwestern; against Rutgers, he scored 10 with a pair of three-pointers before the break.
+Ayala played well early following his career-high 26 points at Northwestern; against Rutgers, he scored 10 with a pair of three-pointers before halftime.
 But then he slowed, finishing with a team-high 13 points, and so did the rest of his team.

 Second-half slump

 The Terps struggled through the second half, making just 7 of 28 shots from the field and 3 of 15 from three-point range.
-Before the break, Maryland relied heavily on its ability to get to the free throw line.
-The Terps were 13 of 15 from the line in the first half, while the Scarlet Knights missed their lone foul shot attempt.
+Before halftime, Maryland relied heavily on its ability to get to the free throw line.
+The Terps were 13 for 15 from the line in the first half; the Scarlet Knights missed their lone foul shot attempt.

 Maryland took just four foul shots in the second half.
-The Terps made all of those attempts, but that wasn’t enough to overcome the poor shooting performance.
-Leaning on Harper, the Scarlet Knights shot 7 of 13 from deep in the second half and limited their mistakes.
+The Terps made all of those attempts, but that wasn’t enough.
+Leaning on Harper, the Scarlet Knights shot 7 for 13 from deep in the second half and limited their mistakes.

 At halftime, Rutgers Coach Steve Pikiell told his team that Maryland had scored 18 points off turnovers and 13 points at the free throw line.
 But when the Scarlet Knights played solid defense, the Terps had mustered only seven points.